districtr/districtr/docs/11suggestions/clarity.md

 Speaking of layers, Layer is used typically to describe `Layer` object, however, upon its construction, it is sent an object also called `layer`, a json object that serves as a specification argument.
-Would it be clearer to call this parameter `layerspecs`?
+Would it be clearer to call this parameter say, "layerspecs"?

 ### ColorsAffected